HongruiTang/RePaint-reimplementation/README.md

-### Evaluation Result
+### Quantatitive Result

-In order to evaluate the performance of the model, we computed the LPIPS score of our model on different masks-lower LPIPS score are desirable as they indicate that image patches are perceptually similar.
-The following table shows the score from the original paper on the 2nd-to-last row, and our result on the last row.
+In order to evaluate the performance of the model, we computed the LPIPS score of our model on different masks-lower LPIPS score are more desirable as they indicate that image patches are perceptually similar.
+The following table shows the score from the original paper on the first row, and our result on the last row.

 ![CelebA-HQ_Quantitative_Results](report/CelebA-HQ_Quantitative_Results.png)